Searching ...

 heavy snow in Ohio

-Although some retirees may enjoy experiencing all four seasons, Ohio winters can be particularly harsh, with cold temperatures, snow, and ice that make outdoor activities more difficult.
+Although some retirees may enjoy experiencing all four seasons, Ohio winters can be particularly harsh.
+Cold temperatures, snow, and ice make outdoor activities or heading to doctor’s appointments more difficult.

 January is typically the coldest and snowiest month.
 The further north and closer to Lake Erie you go, the more snowfall and cold you should get ready for.
 Cleveland can see about 18 inches of snowfall in January, but Cincinnati averages just seven.
 It’s also an average of four degrees warmer than Cleveland, with a high of 40F.

-“Where Ohio goes, so does the nation,” is the saying when it comes to major elections.
+“Where Ohio goes, so does the nation,” is the saying regarding major elections.
 Considered purple or a toss-up, Ohio is a politically divided state, with much of the population leaning towards conservative views.
 And in big election years, you can expect a lot of stumping from top candidates, lobbying, and campaign signs everywhere.

 Some cities are more diverse than others, but it is not considered to be a progressive political climate.